scandum/quadsort/README.md

 Variants
 --------
-- [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort with improved performance on random data.
-It is currently the fastest stable comparison sort for random data.

 - [blitsort](https://github.com/scandum/blitsort) is a quadsort based rotate merge sort.
 It is currently the fastest O(1) memory stable sort.

+- [fluxsort](https://github.com/scandum/fluxsort) is a hybrid partition / quadsort with improved performance on random data.
+It is currently the fastest stable comparison sort for random data.

+- [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort with improved performance on random data.

 - [twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use pointers or gotos.

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / quadsort with improved performance on random data.
 It's mostly a proof of concept that only work on unsigned 32 and 64 bit integers.

-- [fluxsort](https://github.com/scandum/wolfsort) is a hybrid partition / quadsort with improved performance on random data.
-It doesn't have its own project page and is just tossed in with the other sorts in the wolfsort benchmark.
-It has performance similar to gridsort.

 Visualization
 -------------